johnnyfivepi/PiNetBeacon/docs/automation.md

 PiNetBeacon’s check script (`pinetbeacon_check.py`) is designed to be run over and over — like a tiny digital heartbeat for your network.

 You *could* SSH into your Pi every 10 minutes and run it manually, but that’s extremely “Victorian-era computing.”

-Let’s make the Pi do it for you.
+Let’s have the Pi do it for you.

 ### Step 1 — Open your crontab